-Even if you don’t travel hack, it’s small wins like these that help you get around for little to no cost.
-Or if flying isn’t your thing you can always hop on a train.
+Even if you don’t travel hack, small wins like these help you get around for little to no cost.
+Or if flying isn’t your thing, you can always hop on a train.
 Major cities are connected to a wide variety of trains that can take you anywhere.

 See Related: GetYourGuide vs Viator